Azure/portaldocs/portal-sdk/generated/portalfx-telemetry.md

 Errors and warnings are logged to ExtEvents table, which is available in Kusto only in AzurePortal database.

+For best practices on how to log your client error as well as how to analyze them, see [Extension Client Errors](https://github.com/Azure/portaldocs/blob/dev/portal-sdk/generated/portalfx-telemetry-extension-errors.md).

 **NOTE:** Verbose logging is currently disabled in mpac/production, in order to prevent overly aggressive logging.
 We recommend you to use verbose logging only for debugging.

 We have built [Extension Errors Dashboard](portalfx-telemetry-extension-errors.md) for giving you the ability to analyze easier the errors and warnings thrown by your extension.